Friendly-Neighbourhood-Insomniac/CIE-Courses/AL_Math_Y13/08_Vectors_in_3D_Dot_and_Cross_Products_Applications.md

-# Vectors In 3d Dot And Cross Products Applications
+# Vectors in 3D Dot and Cross Products Applications

 ## Learning Objectives
 - Explain the fundamental ideas behind Vectors In 3d Dot And Cross Products Applications as set out in the CIE syllabus.